Chicken Afritada

 What Is Chicken Afritada?

-The main part of chicken afritada is the tomato-based sauce.
+The central part of chicken afritada is the tomato-based sauce.
 It’s not spicy but has a rich tomato flavor mixed with the taste of bell peppers, potatoes, and carrots.
 Many people call it comfort food because it reminds them of home cooking.

 Simple Chicken Afritada Ingredients List